Education is a preparation for life, not a search for intellectual skills.

 -Dr. Maria Montessori

-Every baby is born with the desire to know, the urge to explore and the need to master the environment – to achieve.
+Every child is born with the desire to know, the urge to explore, and the need to master the environment – to achieve.
 Motivation for learning is innate and comes from within each child.
-With this in mind, the Montessori classroom environment is carefully prepared to train the senses, stimulate curiosity and satisfy a child’s need of understanding.
+With this in mind, the Montessori classroom environment is carefully prepared to train the senses, stimulate curiosity, and satisfy a child’s need for understanding.

 The Montessori Environment